-World Class CAD Challenge 5-2 - Write a Visual Basic Application that draws a line and is executed by a inputting data into a form.
+World Class CAD Challenge 5-2 - Write a Visual Basic Application that draws a rectangle with four holes and is executed by a inputting data in a form.
 Complete the program in less than 120 minutes to maintain your World Class ranking.

-Continue this drill four times making other shapes and simple orthographic views with more than one line, each time completing the Visual Basic Application in less than 120 minutes to maintain your World Class ranking.
+Continue this drill four times making other shapes and simple orthographic views with lines and circles, each time completing the Visual Basic Application in less than 120 minutes to maintain your World Class ranking.